freitasgouvea/metamask-snap-demo/README.md

 # Metamask Snap Demo

-This repository is a fork of the [MetaMask template-snap-monorepo](https://github.com/MetaMask/template-snap-monorepo) and contains a demo application of a NFT Pool using the following technologies:
+This repository is a fork of the [MetaMask template-snap-monorepo](https://github.com/MetaMask/template-snap-monorepo) and utilizes a range of cutting-edge technologies to deliver a seamless decentralized experience.

+## Technologies

 - [Linea Network](https://docs.linea.build/)
 - [Infura](https://docs.infura.io/)